awsdocs/amazon-ec2-user-guide/doc_source/ec2-best-practices.md

 + Monitor and respond to events\.
 For more information, see [Monitoring Amazon EC2](monitoring_ec2.md)\.
 + Ensure that you are prepared to handle failover\.
 For a basic solution, you can manually attach a network interface or Elastic IP address to a replacement instance\.
 For more information, see [Elastic network interfaces](using-eni.md)\.
 For an automated solution, you can use Amazon EC2 Auto Scaling\.
 For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/)\.
 + Regularly test the process of recovering your instances and Amazon EBS volumes if they fail\.

+**Networking**
++ Set the time\-to\-live \(TTL\) value for your applications to 255, for IPv4 and IPv6\.
+If you use a smaller value, there is a risk that the TTL will expire while application traffic is in transit, causing reachability issues for your instances\.